microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/Update-MgDeviceManagementVirtualEndpointProvisioningPolicy.md

 		Language = "en-US"
 	}
 }
-Update-MgDeviceManagementVirtualEndpointProvisioningPolicy -CloudPcProvisioningPolicyId $cloudPcProvisioningPolicyId -BodyParameter $params
+Update-MgBetaDeviceManagementVirtualEndpointProvisioningPolicy -CloudPcProvisioningPolicyId $cloudPcProvisioningPolicyId -BodyParameter $params
 ```

-This example shows how to use the Update-MgDeviceManagementVirtualEndpointProvisioningPolicy Cmdlet.
+This example shows how to use the Update-MgBetaDeviceManagementVirtualEndpointProvisioningPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS